VeraPasomth/Passenger_Airline_Satisfaction/README.md

 **7. Split dataset in training and testing dataset** Lastly the dataset is split into 80% training and 20% testing.

-## Machine Learning Models
+## Supervised Machine Learning Models
 The script _KNN_Bayes_Model_ starts training and eventually evaluates the models using a confusion matrix and area under the curve charts.
 By running the script _RF_NB_Model_, this trains a random forest and naive bayes model and generates learning curves to determine whether the models are over-fitting or underfitting.
 Once training is completed the models are evaluated using accuracy.
 The models are then compared using a Wilcoxon Signed Rank test to find if there is a significant difference between the two models.
+## Unsupervised Machine Learning Models
+The script _K_Means_EM_ runs training for unsupervised machine learning models, K-means and Expectation Maximization (EM)